-4.5 Asset Plan
+4.5 Asset Plan 2022-2032

-Council has not yet adopted an Asset Plan under the new Integrated Strategic Planning and Reporting Framework (See Section 2) however work has commenced on the project which reviews previously adopted policies and documents.
+Council is currently developing its first Asset Plan under the new Integrated Strategic Planning and Reporting Framework (See Section 2).
 Local Government Victoria have provided guidance around what should be included in this Plan and is re-produced here for information.
-Once the Plan is developed, this section will be re-written with a summary and explanation of the linkages and relationships between the two documents.
+Once the Plan is adopted, this section will be re-written with a summary and explanation of the linkages and relationships between the two documents.